 TDS on Savings Account Interest

-Tax Deducted at Source (TDS) is not applicable on savings account interest unless the total interest earned in a financial year exceeds ₹10,000 (₹50,000 for senior citizens under Section 80TTB).
+Tax Deducted at Source (TDS) is not applicable Savings account interest is not subject to TDS; however, interest above ₹10,000 (₹50,000 for seniors under Section 80TTB)

 If the interest goes beyond the limit, it is added to your total income and taxed as per your applicable slab.
-However, for FDs, TDS is directly deducted by banks at 10% if the interest exceeds ₹40,000 in a year (₹50,000 for seniors).
+However, for FDs, TDS is directly deducted by banks at 10% if the interest exceeds ₹40,000 in a financial year (₹50,000 for senior citizens), as per Section 194A of the Income Tax Act.
 PAN submission is required to ensure correct deduction.
 It is vital to track cumulative interest from multiple accounts to avoid unexpected tax outgo.

 Earning More Interest in a Savings Account